 University of Wisconsin Emergency Medicine Fellowships & 3+1 Program

 The field of emergency medicine is growing more competitive as it grows more diverse.
-The benefit of having a niche in the field grows as well, and the University of Wisconsin offers a unique "3+1" opportunity to develop your particular interests and career goals, as well as opportunities for external candidates in EMS and ultrasound.
+The benefit of having a niche in the field grows as well, and the University of Wisconsin offers a unique "3+1" opportunity to develop your particular interests and career goals.
+In addition, there are opportunities for internal and external candidates interested in formal ultrasound and accredited EMS fellowship training.

 The 3+1 program offers an optional fellowship year at the end of the core three year residency.
-Among other areas, past fellows have specialized in ultrasound, EMS, flight medicine, medical education, and administration.
+Among other areas, past fellows have specialized in ultrasound, flight medicine, wellness, global health, simulation, quality/operations, medical education, and administration.
 The curriculum is customizable, tailored to the fellows’ interests and career goals under the guidance of directors and advisers.
 Whether your dream is hospital leadership, training the next generation of physicians, or being a leader in the community, the 3+1 can give you your best start.

 Who is eligible for the 3+1 program?